 81 pounds - Lake Ellis, Lucas County, June 7, 1958 - Joe Baze, Chariton, Iowa

-try fishing with small sunfish under cut banks after dark and don't forget to use strong hooks!
+Try fishing with small sunfish under cut banks after dark and don't forget to use strong hooks!

-The Flathead Catfish can be found in most large interior streams of Iowa and is one the most abundant large catfishes of the Mississippi and Missouri Rivers.
+The Flathead Catfish can be found in most large interior streams of Iowa and is one the most abundant large catfishes of the Mississippi and Missouri rivers.
 It is almost absent from the interior streams of the Missouri River basin and rare in natural lakes, man-made lakes and reservoirs.

 Spawning occurs in June and July in secluded hides and obscure places.
 These fish are nest builders, and parent fish guard the eggs and young.
-The young reach a length of from 2 to 6 inches the first year and are sexually mature in the third or fourth year of life.
+The young reach a length of 2 to 6 inches the first year and are sexually mature in the third or fourth year of life.
 Adults grow to enormous size.
 The state record fish, that weighed 81 pounds, was taken from Lake Ellis in Lucas County.
-Reports of huge flatheads of more than 100 pounds have been passed along through generation along the Mississippi River, but efforts to document their truth have been difficult and may be more river lore than factual.
+Reports of huge flatheads of more than 100 pounds have been passed along through generation along the Mississippi River, but efforts to document their truth have been difficult and may be more river lore than fact.

-Flathead Catfish are found principally in mud-bottomed areas and prefer deep waters in pools.
+Flathead Catfish are found mainly in mud-bottomed areas and prefer deep waters in pools.
 They feed largely on insect larvae, crayfish, mollusks, fishes, worms, and terrestrial animals that wash into the streams.
-Small individuals, from 8 to 10 inches in length, have been observed feeding extensively on schools of young minnows in the shallow water.
+Small individuals, from 8 to 10 inches in length, have been seen feeding extensively on schools of young minnows in the shallow water.
 Large flatheads, those more than 20 inches in length, are almost wholly piscivorous in their feeding behavior, either taking fish alive or dead fish from the bottom.